-Real estate crowdfunding has really shaken up the real estate investing landscape by dramatically increasing the level of access to deals for the average investor.
+Real estate crowdfunding has really shaken up the real estate investment landscape by dramatically increasing the level of access to deals for the average investor.
 It helped me dip my toes into the real estate investing world and has now become a significant portion of my personal portfolio.
 In fact, I’ve invested nearly $300,000 in crowdfunding deals over the last three years.

 Obviously, it’s not without risk and if/when there’s ever a downturn in the housing market, you will likely see some more publicized losses.
 However, the better the platform, their management, and their vetting process is, the better off you’ll be.

 Please remember that you have to be an accredited investor to invest in a good number of these sites.

 I’ll share my personal crowdfunding results in the next post.